5 Life Lessons From the Ones Who Walk Away From Omelas (A Summary)

 Back to our question

 What will you do when you see evil?
-This question is the main point of The Ones who walk away from Omelas’ summary.
+This question is the main summary of the ones who walk away from Omelas.
 Will you choose to walk away or accept it as an important part of reality?

-You can also my review of East of Eden book.
+You can also see my review of the East of Eden book.